rayantag/Drug_Discovery_Models/README.md

 I am currently exploring other models that do not require extensive experimental data/docking algorithms for ligand generation, and once this is accomplished I will benchmark the generated compounds with MOSES or some other accepted format.

+DEMO: Currently the demo version can be viewed at https://main--sparkling-fox-28df8d.netlify.app/.
+The user input is processed by a pretrained BioBERT model fine-tuned on disease-gene associativity scores, and then converted into the corresponding amino acid sequence.
+During fine-tuning, gradual unfreezing and slanted triangular learning rates were used; however, predictions were very volatile and I will use a different approach altogether.
+Knowledge graphs mapping diseases to potential genes based on PubMed abstracts are an alternative, and I have also begun using Amazon Omics for GWAS using the breadth of -omics data available online.
+More to come.

 Sources:

 Predicting Drug–Target Interaction Using a Novel Graph Neural Network with 3D Structure-Embedded Graph Representation